MubtasimMasud/BOM_forge/README.md

 # BOM_forge
 An Altium BOM parser that finds you available parts from LCSC and Mouser.
-# Rationale
+# Rationale and Mission.
 Automating Tedious BOM prep in embedded systems teams and removing (time)costly BOM mistakes.

+Using the same footprint+symbol for every resistor and capacitor and renaming(or changing the comment) it for all values is nice for workflow and consistence of footprints.
+Quite often, the specific part number or source of the symbol and footprint you place does not matter.
+For a specific resistor, you might just want any resistor with the resistance to a specific tolerance package, and while compiling the BOM you're looking for the best deal with the best avaliability.

+A counter argument is the annoying side effects of using the same symbols.
+Taking a 100nF capacitor and renaming it to use as a 4.7uF, 10uF and 22uF, might produce several capacitors grouped with a "100nF, 4.7uF, 10uF, 22uF" name.
+Face Palm emoji.

+This script aims to fix annoying side effects as well as automate the process of manually finding LCSC links and numbers for each part.

 # Roadmap
 ## Core
-- [ ] Rust Project setup: Clap, anyhow + thiserror, tokio.
-- [ ] Data Structures for Resistors, Capacitors and ICs.
+- [x] Data Structures for Resistors, Capacitors and ICs.
-- [ ] Parsing Altium and KiCAD BOMs.
+- [x] Parsing Altium BOMs.
 - [ ] HTTP + HTML scraping for LCSC.
-- [ ] Mouser API Implementation.
+- [ ] Mouser Fallback
 - [ ] Final BOM Building.
 ## After Core
 - [ ] Front end through egui or iced.